Cyb3rhq/cyb3rhq-qa/tests/system/provisioning/basic_environment/README.md

 The base environment defined for Docker provisioning is

 - One manager
-- One agent ready to start the enrollment process with the `wazuh-manager` node when `wazuh-agent` starts.
+- One agent ready to start the enrollment process with the `cyb3rhq-manager` node when `cyb3rhq-agent` starts.

 ## Environment management